c2bo/draft-bormann-identifier-list/draft-bormann-identifier-list.md

 ```

-## Idenitifier List in CBOR Format {#identifier-list-cbor}
+## Identifier List in CBOR Format {#identifier-list-cbor}

 This section defines the structure for a CBOR-encoded Identifier List:

-The following example illustrates the CBOR representation of the Idenitifier List:
+The following example illustrates the CBOR representation of the Identifier List:

 The following is the CBOR diagnostic output of the example above:

-# Idenitifier List Token {#identifier-list-token}
+# Identifier List Token {#identifier-list-token}

-A Idenitifier List Token embeds the Idenitifier List into a token that is cryptographically signed and protects the integrity of the Idenitifier List.
-This allows for the Idenitifier List Token to be hosted by third parties or be transferred for offline use cases.
+A Identifier List Token embeds the Identifier List into a token that is cryptographically signed and protects the integrity of the Identifier List.
+This allows for the Identifier List Token to be hosted by third parties or be transferred for offline use cases.

-This section specifies Idenitifier List Tokens in JSON Web Token (JWT) and CBOR Web Token (CWT) format.
+This section specifies Identifier List Tokens in JSON Web Token (JWT) and CBOR Web Token (CWT) format.

-## Idenitifier List Token in JWT Format {#identifier-list-token-jwt}
+## Identifier List Token in JWT Format {#identifier-list-token-jwt}

 > Paul: I've worked until here